adammurdoch/gradle-launcher-mocks/README.md

+## Gradle Launcher experiments

-Several mock-ups of a Gradle client that use different implementation languages.
+This repo contains several mock-ups of a Gradle launcher that use different implementation languages.
+The goal is to investigate the performance improvements we might expect from reimplementing the Gradle launcher in a different language.

 - Java client packaged as a Jar with launcher script.
 - Java client packaged as a JVM image using jlink.
 - Kotlin/JVM client packaged as a Jar with launcher script.
 - Kotlin/Native client packaged as an executable.
 - C++ client package as an executable.

+There is also a mock up of the Gradle daemon (the "server").
+This does not run any builds.
+It simply receives a small request message from the client and sends a small message back in response.
+It is implemented in Java.

 The mock ups only work on macOS.